Realistic Detection and Early Warning of Binary Neutron Stars with Decihertz Gravitational-wave Observatories: Introduction

 Decihertz space-based GW detectors have a distinct advantage over ground-based ones, for which the GW signals from BNS systems could stay days to years in the decihertz band \citep{Isoyama:2018rjb}.
 By virtue of this, decihertz detectors can observe sources that are not only about to merge, but also solely in the inspiral stage for the duration of observation.
 For such sources, decihertz detectors could gather enough information from their pre-merger stages and provide the locations and times of merger in advance to EM facilities.
-As we will see, even after the detectors end their missions, their legacies on source information remain valuable for early warnings for a couple of years.
+Even after the detectors end their missions, their legacies on source information remain valuable for early warnings for a couple of years.

+Another motivation to study the early warnings from decihertz detectors is that BNS systems detected by decihertz detectors will very likely be multiband sources \citep{Mandel:2017pzd}, as they will eventually merge in the kilohertz band within a reasonable time.
+Multiband detections would strongly improve the parameter precision, test gravity theories, and boost the success of multi-messenger astronomy \citep{Sesana:2016ljz, Vitale:2016rfr, Grimm:2020ivq, Gerosa:2019dbe, Liu:2020nwz, Jani:2019ffg, Klein:2022rbf}.

-What a pre-merger alert needs most is the information of source location and time of merger. \citet{Liu:2021dcr} have shown that the angular resolution depends on the detector's trajectory baseline and the orientation of the source. \citet{Grover:2013sha} have shown that the time of merger accuracy scales inversely with the detector frequency bandwidth and signal-to-noise ratio (SNR).
-However, different signal durations, population distributions, and detector designs make this problem more complex.
+What a pre-merger alert needs most is the information of source location and time of merger.
+Theoretically, the localization depends on the detector's trajectory baseline and the orientation of the source \citep{Liu:2021dcr}.
+The time of merger accuracy scales inversely with the detector's frequency bandwidth and the source's signal-to-noise ratio \citep[SNR;][]{Grover:2013sha}.
+However, different signal durations, population distributions, detector designs, and mission time make this problem complex.

 The aim of this paper is to extend early studies on decihertz BNS early warnings by simulating detections in real observing scenarios, and exploring the distributions of the accuracy in localization and timing.
-In this work, using the Fisher information matrix \citep{Finn:1992wt}, we investigate the realistic detections and early warnings of 4 BNS population models with 4 representative decihertz GW observatories.
-In addition, we also compare their detection performances with the ET, and discuss the influence of the confusion noise.
+We propose a strategy of realistic detections and investigate early warning properties of 4 BNS population models with 4 space-based decihertz GW observatories using the Fisher information matrix \citep{Finn:1992wt}.
+Under the combined effects of mission time and signal duration, we proposed a new classification of BNS sources by dividing them into 3 categories according to the merger time and parameter precision.
+In addition, we compare the detection performances with the 3G detectors, and discuss the influence of the confusion noise.